Skip to main content

 Application Process

 Eligible applicants should apply for admission to the PhD Law programme.
+You can find further information on how to apply for admission to the programme.

-Once you have applied for the programme you should then complete an online scholarship application form which is located in EUCLID and can be accessed through MyEd.
 Please note that you will not be able to access the online scholarship form until you have applied for admission to the PhD Law programme.

-The scholarship deadline is 3rd Feb 2025.
+The scholarship deadline is 2nd February 2026.
 Please note that the application to the PhD Law programme must be submitted at least ten working days prior to the scholarship application deadline as it can take several days for all system checks to be completed and for access to the scholarship system to be granted.

 When logging in to MyEd, you will need your University User Name and password (which will be provided once you have applied for the programme).
+If you require assistance, please find guidance on our website.

-Applicants will be notified of the outcome of their application by the end of April 2025.
+Applicants will be notified of the outcome of their application by the end of April 2026.

 Contact Information